bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/b/BumperOrientation_3AhGD6LjPDHuOpWNcMtyWq/Documentation.md

-Direction in which the bumper is aligned, e.g. same direction as edge or opposite direction.
+Direction in which the bumper is aligned, e.g. same direction as increasing stationing values or opposite.